LauraDG13/Project_TFM/README.md

 # Project_TFM

-The repository Project_TFM contains the scripts used for developing my final thesis, "The grammaticalization path of 'vaya': a computational approach", for the Master in Theoretical and Applied Linguistics (edition 2022/2023)
+This repository contains the scripts used for developing my final thesis, "The grammaticalization path of 'vaya': a computational approach", for the Master in Theoretical and Applied Linguistics (edition 2022/2023).
+The motivation of the study is to contribute to the quantitative study of grammaticalization in Spanish, focusing on the verbal form "vaya" (lit. go).
+Currently, "vaya" is used as a form of the movement verb "it" (to go) and as a verbal discourse marker.
+The current uses of "vaya" are the results of a historical process.
+Our work wants to examine under what conditions started the shift from lexical meaning and how vaya acquired its grammaticalized meanings across time.
+To reach this goal, we analyze the increase of the frequency and the spread to multiple contexts with respect to the original use.
+The study demonstrates that frequency increase is an essential indicator of the grammaticalization of "vaya".

 ------------------------------------- File *pre-processing.py* -------------------------------------